Mobile push notifications

 Application binding in enKod

-Firebase service account key you can get it from the developers who support your mobile app.
-If you have already sent Mobile Push before - you already have everything you need, if you want to start sending Mobile Push - you need to register and get all the necessary data.
+To connect an application, you need experience with mobile applications.
+If you do not have such experience, please contact the developers of your mobile application.
+If you have already sent Mobile Push before - you already have Firebase service account key and Huawei keys, if you want to start sending Mobile Push - you need to register and get all the necessary data.

 Once you have completed the configuration, inform your personal manager to activate the module.